cairo-book/cairo-book/src/ch04-02-an-example-program-using-structs.md

 ```

 The `print` trait is implemented for many data types, but not for the `Rectangle` struct.
 We can fix this by implementing the `PrintTrait` trait on `Rectangle` as shown in Listing 4-10.
+To learn more about traits, see [Traits in Cairo](ch07-02-traits-in-cairo.md).

 <span class="filename">Filename: src/lib.cairo</span>